Yandina Community Gardens

 23/11/2017 By

-Filed Under: Know Your Plants Tagged With: edible rhizomes, medicinal plants, pastes, Permaculture, plants, spice, Turmeric
+Filed Under: Know Your Plants, Nursery Plants Tagged With: edible rhizomes, medicinal plants, Permaculture, spice, Turmeric

 23/11/2017 By

-Galangal (aka petit galanga, colic root, catarrh root and lesser galangal)
+Other Names: petit galanga, colic root, catarrh root, lesser galangal

-With a spade, dig into the galangal clump from the outside and break off whatever root mass you can.
-Look for the curled, pink-coloured rhizomes; these range in length from 4cm – 7.5cm and about 2cm thick.
-Use fresh within a week.
+Use: With a spade, dig into the galangal clump from the outside and break off whatever root mass you can.
+Look for the curled, pink-coloured rhizomes.
+These range in length from 4 – 7.5cm and are about 2cm thick.
+Use like ginger within a week.

-Filed Under: Know Your Plants Tagged With: edible rhizomes, Galangal, Permaculture, plants
+Filed Under: Know Your Plants, Nursery Plants Tagged With: edible rhizomes, Galangal, Permaculture

 Arrowroot